StigNygaard/xIFr/README.md

 # xIFr

 xIFr is a Firefox browser extension for viewing EXIF, IPTC and XMP metadata in image files, including a map-view of geolocation.
-It features "deep search" to find images that normally can't be selected or rightclicked on webpages.
+It features "deep search" to find the images that normally can't be selected just by rightclicking.

 * [Install xIFr from Mozilla Firefox Add-ons](https://addons.mozilla.org/firefox/addon/xifr/?utm_source=github.com)